mastodon/documentation/content/en/admin/scaling.md

 bundle exec sidekiq -c 15
 ```

 This would initiate the Sidekiq process with 15 threads.
-It's important to note that each thread requires a database connection, necessitating a sufficiently large database pool.
-The size of this pool is managed by the DB_POOL environment variable, which should be set to a value at least equal to the number of threads.
+It is important to note that each thread requires a database connection, so this requires a large database pool.
+The size of this pool is managed by the `DB_POOL` environment variable, which should be set to a value at least equal to the number of threads.

 #### Queues {#sidekiq-queues}